gsusgg/ComfyUI_CozyGen/README.md

 ## 📦 Installation

+Node can be installed with the ComfyUI Manager.
+Search for "CozyGen" to install.

 Follow these steps to get CozyGen up and running with your ComfyUI instance.

 ### 1. Clone the Repository